AdithyaRaj672/EH_sem3_2025_Notes/1st Assignment/README.md

-# 🔐 Simple Port Scanner in Bash
+# Mini Port Scanner - Assignment Documentation

-## 📋 Scenario:
+## Overview
-You're building a lightweight security tool to check for **open ports** on a target machine.
+This is a simple bash-based port scanner that checks the top 1000 ports on a target IP address.
+It's designed as a lightweight network reconnaissance tool for educational purposes.
 This script scans the **top 1000 ports** using Bash, without relying on `nmap`.

+## Features
+- **IP Address Validation**: Basic regex validation for IPv4 addresses
+- **Port Range Scanning**: Scans ports 1-1000 using TCP connections
+- **Logging**: Automatically saves results to timestamped log files
+- **Real-time Output**: Shows open ports as they're discovered
+- **Timeout Protection**: Uses 0.5-second timeout to prevent hanging

 ---